probcomp/Venturecxx/core-dev-style-guide.md

 - Right now, you're basically on your own here.
 The only piece of help is an EC2 AMI with Venture CXX (and all its dependencies!)
   preinstalled: ami-59c9f930 .
-Ask Dan Lovell for it if you want.
+Ask Dan Lovell for access to it if you want.

 - Ideally, we would have a Starcluster Venture plugin that lets you type `starcluster start venture {master|release}` and get a cluster